chenxiang2019/melody/README.md

 For example, `5 8` means the switch has 5 8-bit PHV words.

+Moreover, each PHV word has an index.
+In the above example, the top-5 PHV words, which are 8-bit, are indexed by 1-5.
+Then the following ten PHV words, which are 16-bit, are indexed by 6-15.

+These indexes are used to establish mappings between fields and PHV words.
+See the output of Melody.

 **Due to NDA, we do not give real numbers of Tofino.
 Please update these numbers based on Tofino specifications.**

 Third, enter root and run Melody: